-- (1) 1The utilization of protection periods of the Maternity Protection Act (MuSchG) shall be guaranteed.
-2Upon request, the claiming of parental leave in accordance with the Federal Parental Allowance and Parental Leave Act (Bundeselterngeld- und Elternzeitgesetz, BEEG) as well as periods for the care of a close relative within the meaning of § 7 para 3 of the Nursing Care Act (PflegeZG) who is in need of care within the meaning of § 14 and § 15 of the Eleventh Book of the Social Code (Sozialgesetzbuch, SGB XI) shall be guaranteed.
-3The appropriate evidence must be furnished; any changes in status are to be reported immediately. - (2) 1If duly requested, periods during which study was impossible or only possible to a limited extent for reasons beyond the student's control shall not be taken into account with regard to the examination schedule.
-2Corresponding evidence must be furnished; medical certificates must be presented in the case of illness.
-3Any changes in status are to be reported immediately.
+(1) The utilization of protection periods of the Maternity Protection Act (MuSchG) shall be guaranteed.
+Upon request, the claiming of parental leave in accordance with the Federal Parental Allowance and Parental Leave Act (Bundeselterngeld- und Elternzeitgesetz), as well as periods for the care of a close relative within the meaning of § 7 para 3 of the Nursing Care Act who is in need of care within the meaning of § 14 and § 15 of the Eleventh Book of the Social Code (Sozialgesetzbuch), shall be guaranteed.
+The appropriate evidence must be furnished; any changes in status are to be reported immediately.

+(2) If duly requested, periods during which study was impossible or only possible to a limited extent for reasons beyond the student's control shall not be taken into account with regard to the examination schedule.
+Corresponding evidence must be furnished; medical certificates must be presented in the case of illness.
+Any changes in status are to be reported immediately.

-§ 15 Consideration of the special needs of persons with disabilities or chronic illnesses
+Consideration of special needs of students with disabilities or chronic illness and in special life circumstances

-1For the sake of ensuring equal opportunities, the particular needs of examinees with disabilities or chronic illnesses are to be appropriately accommodated.
-2Upon written request, the board of examiners shall determine on the basis of the degree of disability in what form the examination is to be taken; alternatively, an extension or other reasonable accommodations may be granted.
-3Proof of the examination disability or chronic illness must be furnished in the form of a medical certificate stating that, due to a long-term or permanent disability or chronic illness, the examination cannot be taken in whole or in part in the intended form.
-4The request is to be submitted together with the examination registration.
-5If the request is submitted later, it shall only be valid for subsequent examinations.
+- (1) For the sake of ensuring equal opportunities, the particular needs of examinees with disabilities or chronic illnesses are to be appropriately accommodated.
+Upon written request, the board of examiners shall determine on the basis of the degree of disability or chronic illness in what form the examination is to be taken; alternatively, an extension or other reasonable accommodations may be granted.
+Proof of the examination disability or chronic illness must be furnished in the form of a medical certificate stating that, due to a long-term or permanent disability or chronic illness, the examination cannot be taken in whole or in part in the intended form.
+The request is to be submitted together with the examination registration.
+5 If the request is submitted later, it shall only be valid for subsequent examinations. - (2) Students in special circumstances may apply to the board of examiners for compensation for disadvantages in examinations in accordance with paragraph 1.
+The board of examiners shall decide on the existence of a special life situation and the extent of the compensation for disadvantages.